 Born in 1264 at Villandraut in the Gironde, Clement V was forty-one years of age.
-He was crowned, however, in Lyons, which was French territory, rather than in Bordeaux, which was English. :
+He was crowned, however, in Lyons, on November 14, 1305, which was French territory, rather than in Bordeaux, which was English :

 De Burdigala vero recessit in fine sequentis mensis Augusti, versus Lugdunum dirigens gressus suos, pertransiens per Agennum et Tholosam ac Montepesulanum.
 Cardinalesque ad se vocavit.
 Fuit autem coronatus solempniter in Lugduno in Ecclesia Sancti Justi, Dominica infra Octavas Sancti Martini in crastino Sancti Bricii, in XVIII Kalendas Decembris, littera Dominica E tunc currente, ubi Philippus Rex Franciae fuit praesens cum sua nobili comitiva.

 There was such a crush of people that the Pope was knocked from his horse, the crown was knocked off the Pope's head, and the Pope himself nearly killed.
 Eleven persons, however, did die, including Duke John II of Britanny (a few days after the incident).
 Charles, the brother of King Philip was hurt, but not seriously [Annals of Wigornia, in Annales Monastici IV, p.
 558 ed.
 Luard].

 Though he was a Frenchman, Clement initially had no intention of staying in France for any long period of time.
 Even before he set out from Bordeaux to meet his cardinals in Lyon, Clement expressed his intention to move to Italy after his coronation.
 He wrote to King Edward I of England (Rymer Foedera I. 4, p.
 66):